 Indeed, their views are in line with al-Ghazzali's views on tawakkul.
 He viewed tawakkul as an essential state of the heart where one realizes that everything in existence is under the control of God.
-He elaborated on this in his famous work, Iḥyā’ ʿulūm al-dīn, emphasizing that true trust breeds a deep sense of peace and a lack of worry about worldly things.(Ghazzālī, 2009: IV/270-272) He defined tawakkul as an effort to rely on God and ask for His help after doing business (ikhtiyār).
+He elaborated on this in his famous work, Iḥyā’ ʿulūm al-dīn, emphasizing that true trust breeds a deep sense of peace and a lack of worry about worldly things (Ghazzālī, 2009: IV/270-272).
+He defined tawakkul as an effort to rely on God and ask for His help after doing business (ikhtiyār).
 It is not an escape for those who fail at trying.
 He is not in a state of waiting for fate while idling but doing his best, then surrendering to God.
 He will determine the outcome later.

-Shihab viewed tawakkul and belief as interconnected and impacting one another.(Shihab, 2007) People who believe in God will leave all matters to Him after making an effort.
+Shihab viewed tawakkul and belief as interconnected and impacting one another (Shihab, 2007).
+People who believe in God will leave all matters to Him after making an effort.
 He is the One who provides sustenance for what His servants have done, as said in Sūrat al-Aḥzāb 33/3 "wa tawakkal ʿalā al-Lāh.
 Wa kafā bi-l-Lāhi wakīlā.”
 According to Ash-Shiddieqy, this verse instructs us to surrender all our affairs to God and hold on to His Revelation.
-It is enough that He is the Custodian of all affairs and that all problems are left to Him.(Ash-Shiddieqy, 2016: III/428) Explaining this verse, Shihab borrowed the opinion of the expert commentators Abu Ḥayyān and Ibn Kathīr, and said, the word tawakkul ("wa tawakkal") means "relying on other parties in matters that should be handled by one party.”(Shihab, 2017: X/407-409) Shihab then stated the command to trust (tawakkul) does not mean that it encourages people not to attempt or ignore the law of cause and effect.
-The Qur’an only wants its people to live in the reality that without effort no hope will be achieved and there is no point in grief if the reality cannot be changed anymore.(Shihab, 2017: IX/125).
+It is enough that He is the custodian of all affairs and that all problems are left to Him (Ash-Shiddieqy, 2016: III/428).
+Explaining this verse, Shihab borrowed the opinion of the expert commentators Abu Ḥayyān and Ibn Kathīr, and said, the word tawakkul ("wa tawakkal") means "relying on other parties in matters that should be handled by one party.”(Shihab, 2017: X/407-409).
+Shihab then stated the command to trust (tawakkul) does not mean that it encourages people not to attempt or ignore the law of cause and effect.
+The Qur’an only wants its people to live in the reality that without effort no hope will be achieved and there is no point in grief if the reality cannot be changed anymore (Shihab, 2017: IX/125).